The main sources of real estate law are the following:

 There is no provision in the bankruptcy legislation for any specific consequence for a tenant who is declared insolvent.
 Payment default of the rent will entitle the lessor to terminate the lease agreement.

-Regarding the payment of the rent, in some cases this is insured through a surety bond; regarding the diligent use of the property, it is common practice to demand a payment as a guarantee; and, finally, lease agreements usually include penalties in favour of the lessor, to discourage non-compliance on the part of the lessee.
+Regarding the payment of the rent, in some cases this is insured through a surety bond.
+Regarding the diligent use of the property, it is common practice to demand a payment as a guarantee.
+Finally, lease agreements usually include penalties in favour of the lessor, to discourage non-compliance on the part of the lessee.

 The tenant does not have any right to continue to occupy the real estate after the expiry or termination of a commercial lease.
 Article 1700 of the Peruvian Civil Code establishes that if the tenant retains use of the property, and if the lessor does not request its return, it is understood that the lease agreement will continue (by tacit renewal), under the same conditions, until the lessor requests its return.
 The contract must clearly establish the completion date and any other events that may determine its conclusion.

 Future Break Clause